There’s nothing better than a fresh, cold dessert when it’s hot and humid outside. Summer has arrived and temperatures are already very high.

 - Remove from the heat and set aside.

-- In a large bowl whisk the egg yolks and the caster sugar together.
+- In a large bowl whisk the egg yolks and the caster sugar together until becomes pale and creamy.

 - Pour slowly the cream on the top and whisk gently.